Cruising the dramatic landscapes of the Andes, the fully

 at display at the Chambacalle train station.

-Three restored historical
+Three restored historic

 locomotives at the Chambacalle train station.